Camille Buckner

 • Scholarship of Teaching and Learning

 Camille Buckner received her Ph.D. in Social and Personality Psychology with a sub-specialization in Quantitative Methods from the University of Texas at Austin in 1997.
-She joined the Marymount University faculty in 2006 and regularly teaches General Psychology, Psychology of Gender, Cultural Psychology, Research Design, and Senior Seminar.
+She joined the Marymount faculty in 2006 and regularly teaches General Psychology, Psychology of Gender, Cultural Psychology, Research Design, and Senior Seminar.

 Publications